MSF-USA/chatbot-ui/README.md

 > Additionally, if you have multiple OpenAI Organizations, you can set `OPENAI_ORGANIZATION` to specify one.

-The full `.env.local` file is located in your Keeper Password Manager under Product & Innovation > AI Platform > .envlocal.
+The full `.env.local` file is located in your Keeper Password Manager under Product & Innovation > AI Platform > .env.local

 **4. Run App**